Frequently Asked Questions

 What size band do you play in most often?

 We usually play in one of three sizes, a 6, an 8, or a 10-piece band (8 being the most common).
 An 8-piece band includes male vocals, female vocals, bass, drums, lead guitar, keys, saxophone, and trumpet.
 When moving to an 8-piece the performance gains another component with the addition of our female vocalist and the sound is expanded with our trumpeter for a 2-part horn section.
 As a 10-piece band we add another female vocalist (for 3 total lead vocalists) and our trombonist for a full 3-piece horn section.
 As a 12-piece we add either a 4th lead vocalist or a 4th horn and a percussionist for an even more grooving rhythm section.
 We can also add musicians up to a 14-piece and can partner with other entertainers.

 Do you travel to events outside of the Houston area?

 Yes.
-In addition to areas ALL around Houston, we are frequently in the Texas Hill Country area (Austin & San Antonio) and have also traveled to New Orleans, Lake Charles, Oklahoma, Colorado, and Ohio for weddings and receptions.
+In addition to areas ALL around Houston, we are frequently in the Texas Hill Country area (Austin & San Antonio) and have also traveled to New Orleans, Lake Charles, Oklahoma, Colorado, Ohio, and South Carolina for weddings and receptions.
 We're still holding out for that reception in Fiji :).